ASIAN AMERICAN RESOURCE CENTER SUMMER CAMP

 INSIDE OUTSIDE SCHOOL

 The Inside Outside School inundates kids with crafts, games, art, music, cooking, and even a few farm animals.
 Long story short?
-Your kids won't be bored at these two-week camps.
+Your kids won't be bored at these camps.
 Ages 5-12.

 5530 Killingsworth Ln., Pflugerville, 512/251-1109.

 These folks win for widest variety of topics covered: manga art, robotics,